Skip to main content

 • Achievement Orientation: You track your stats.
 You notice improvement.

 The ADC experience trains a specific kind of resilience.
 You’ve been one-shot by fed assassins.
-You’ve had supports who roam at the wrong time.
+You’ve had supports who roamed at the wrong time.
 You keep playing because the moments of perfect kiting justify the suffering.

-What This Reveals
+What This Suggests

 The growth edge?
 Self-compassion.
 The ADC brain tends toward harsh self-evaluation.
 Your 8 CS/min game wasn’t perfect, but it was probably good enough.